Gesundbrunnen (Berlin): History

 The locality adopted its name from a mineral spring first documented by chemist Andreas Sigismund Marggraf about 1748, later site of the Luisenbad spa, named after Queen Louise of Prussia.
 The area became a popular destination for day-trippers and, after its incorporation into the city of Berlin in 1861, a densely settled working-class district.

-From 1905 the sports field near the Berlin-Gesundbrunnen station, later Stadion am Gesundbrunnen, was the home ground of the Hertha BSC Berlin football club.
+In the 19th century, the spa was dominantly visited by the Berlin working class.
 The Humboldthain urban park, finished in 1876, from 1942 was the site of two large flak towers.
 The northern tower, due to its location near the Ringbahn tracks, was not blown up after World War II.
 Partly interred by rubble it today serves as a viewpoint and climbing wall with tours through the interior available.

-From 1949 Gesundbrunnen (as part of Wedding) belonged to the French sector of West Berlin, while the neighbouring localities of Mitte, Pankow and Prenzlauer Berg were parts of East Berlin.
+From 1905 the sports field near the Berlin-Gesundbrunnen station, later Stadion am Gesundbrunnen, was the home ground of the Hertha BSC Berlin football club.
+From 1949 Gesundbrunnen as part of district Wedding belonged to the French sector of West Berlin, while the neighbouring localities of Mitte, Pankow and Prenzlauer Berg were parts of East Berlin.
 The border between the sectors and, from 1961 to 1989, the Berlin Wall ran along the Nordbahn railway and the divided Bernauer Straße.
 This street became famous for tunnels dug under it as well as for daring escape jumps from windows of the apartment blocks in the eastern part of the city, down to the street which itself belonged to the French sector.
 On the evening of 9 November 1989 the border crossing at Bornholmer Straße station was the first to open, allowing East Berliners to pass freely toward the west.